gh-mentor/c-sharp-workshop/ex8-gui/advise.md

 �	Combine Steps 4 and 5 by integrating the model and fetching/displaying data in one go.

 If you want, Copilot can generate:
+- A list of caveats and recommendations for the project as described in the README.
 - Sample Employee model with annotations.
 - BaseViewModel + EmployeeListViewModel shell.
 - EditorConfig starter.